Rainforest and Bronzebacks (Part 1)

 Day 2

 We were up and off early the next morning with numerous spots to reach and explore before nightfall.
-Our first stop wasn’t far away and we soon had the target in hand, a legless lizard that had eluded me for some time, the Leaden Delma (D. plebeia).
+Our first stop wasn’t far away and we soon had the target in hand, a legless lizard that had eluded me for some time, the Leaden Delma (Delma plebeia).
 Several hours later and we pulled into an unremarkable TSR where I’d hoped to get a glimpse of one of our rarest birds, the Regent Honeyeater.
 Nick wandered off looking a little confused as to why we’d attempt to see anything feathered as I pottered around, a thought which was compounded by my inability to spot one.
 Cursing the inferior feathered species, we headed for the hills.
-Our final stop before reaching our end goal north of Tenterfield was some rocky areas known to play host to some slightly odd Tree Skinks (E. striolata).
+Our final stop before reaching our end goal north of Tenterfield was some rocky areas known to play host to some slightly odd Tree Skinks (Egernia striolata).
 Why they’re odd I can’t remember, but Nick had gained a keen interest in the genus with an upcoming uni project.
 Said skink did not prove hard to find and with a short stop in Tenterfield for the usual blue top Dare Iced Coffee’s we were close to our first night goal.

 Delma plebeia